tigertlabs/gluster-docs/Quick-Start-Guide/Quickstart.md

 *This is only appicable to Fedora 19 or previous versions.
 Fedora 20 and later should work fine with SELinux*

-Change SELinux to either “permissive” or “disabled” mode To put SELinux in permissive mode
+Change SELinux to either “permissive” or “disabled” mode.
+To put SELinux in permissive mode

 		setenforce 0